jensbrak/pi-py/README.md

 **NOTE: Make sure you understand the script somewhat before using it**

 1. If missing - install the dependencies for pippy,
-2. Download pippy script and place it in a folder where it should be run (eg /usr/bin/, /usr/local/bin/ or ~/bin/)
+2. Download pippy.py script and place it in a folder where it should be run (eg /usr/bin/, /usr/local/bin/ or ~/bin/)
-3. Make sure pippy has proper permissions set (eg chmod 755 pippy)
+3. Make sure pippy has proper permissions set (eg chmod 755 pippy.py)
 4. Download pippy.router.json or pippy.externalpage.json (depnding on what kind of provider you choose to use) and place it in a folder of choice (eg /etc/ or ~/.pippy/)
 5. Edit selected .json file to suit your selected provider (see Desciption below for details)
 6. Make sure the paths pointed out in .json file is accessable and directories exists (see Description below for details).